Not Worth Mentioning? A Pilot Study on Salient Proposition Annotation: Conclusion and outlook

 \section{Conclusion and outlook}

-This paper presented a first effort to annotate gradient proposition salience based on alignment of discourse units with multiple summaries, adapting a methodology already in use for entities to the realm of predicates.
+This paper presented a first effort to manually annotate gradient proposition salience based on alignment of discourse units with multiple summaries, adapting a methodology already in use for entities to the realm of predicates.
 Our evaluation shows that while the task is challenging, agreement is far above chance, and we plan to apply lessons from our adjudication process to refining our guidelines.

+Work on salient entities (see \citealt{zeldes-lin-2026-cllt}) has revealed a range of expected and surprising results about what makes some parts of a text or conversation particularly noteworthy, but much corresponding work on propositions is still pending.
+The results of the preliminary study above already suggest a range of correlations between the notion of proposition salience developed in this paper and other directly observable properties (document position, length) and theoretical constructs (discourse relations, RST centrality) applying to propositions.
+Very recent concurrent work on entity salience has also shown correlations with the ways in which text is represented by language models, such as effects related to surprisal \cite{lin-zeldes-2026-expect}, and we are excited by the prospect of discovering additional properties that make propositions more or less salient in a similar vein.

-We also intend to annotate the rest of the corpus, with manual annotation of the dev set and NLP/LLM-assisted annotation of the train set.
+We also intend to annotate the rest of the GUM corpus data and its complementary out-of-domain test set with challenging genres, GENTLE (GENre Tests for Linguistic Evaluation, \citealt{aoyama-etal-2023-gentle}).
+We plan to apply further manual annotation to the dev set and use NLP/LLM-assisted annotation for the train set.
 The test set created here will be used to evaluate models for the task and develop prompting approaches for LLM ensembles to approach human performance.
-We hope that this data will enable detailed analyses of what makes propositions more or less salient, and that our publicly released annotation guidelines and interface will be useful for the community.
+We hope that this data will enable detailed analyses of what makes propositions salient, and that our publicly released annotation guidelines and interface will be useful for the community.